 Curators, meanwhile, ensure that the individual is compatible with current residents and that an appropriate habitat is available.
 Zoological managers and keepers make sure that Animal Care staff have all the necessary training, diet, behavioral, and other information necessary to provide the individual with high-quality care.

 Animal Care staff carefully plan and monitor all births.
 Once Animal Care staff detect a pregnancy or fertile egg, the animal management team creates a birth/hatch plan that considers the various needs of both the parents and offspring from birth to independence.
 They also create a monitoring plan, as well as a contingency plan in case either the parents or offspring require any extra assistance.

-For some mammals, prior to the birth, Animal Care staff monitor the mother and infant’s health through behavioral observations and multiple measurables, and scientists with the Davee Center for Epidemiology and Endocrinology monitor the mother’s hormones.
+For some mammals, prior to the birth, Animal Care staff monitor the mother and infant’s health through behavioral observations and multiple measurables, including sometimes monitoring the mother’s hormones.

 Animals experience similar age-related challenges as humans.
 At Lincoln Park Zoo, the animal management team provides a supportive diet that enables healthy weight, works with veterinarians to monitor any age-related illnesses, and makes habitat modifications to accommodate any mobility issues.

 Animal Care staff play a crucial role in determining how to design and build habitats that enhance animal welfare while providing guests with immersive experiences that showcase the unique characteristics of each species.
 Many species have access to behind-the-scenes spaces and can choose where to spend their time—a key component of high-quality animal care.
 Others, such as the polar bears and rhinos, have a dedicated space for birthing and raising their young.
 And unique elements, such as carcass feeds for the African painted dogs, provide an added novelty throughout the seasons while also encouraging species-specific behaviors.